 Rescheduling: Students can reschedule by clicking on the Assessment Center button (next to the Schedule Now button) located within the Assessment tab in the Course of Study.
 By selecting Reschedule, students can pick a new date and time for their exam.
 They have up to 24 hours following the scheduled time to request scheduling.

-Breaks: For approved assessments, students are allowed one 15 minute break, which they can take anytime during the exam.
+Breaks: For approved assessments, students are allowed one 10 minute break per hour of testing time, which they can take anytime during the exam.
 The timer will continue to count down while students are on their break.
 Upon returning to their assessment, students will not be able to make any changes to questions they had seen prior to starting the break.

 Allowed testing aids: Students are allowed to use a dry-erase whiteboard and handheld calculator on any WGU assessment.
 No paper is allowed.
 Calculators with a Computer Algebra System (CAS) EX: HP48, Voyage 200 are not allowed.
 For more information, see WGU Objective Assessment Policies.